polyformproject/commercial.polyformproject.org/terms.md

 ## Confidentiality

-On the customer's request, the vendor will agree to the terms of a standard, published, mutual nodisclosure agreement with the customer, for the purpose of fulfilling its support obligations under this agreement through its term.
+On the customer's request, the vendor will agree to the terms of a standard, published, mutual nondisclosure agreement with the customer, for the purpose of fulfilling its support obligations under this agreement through its term.

 {{/support=none}}